Alex-Mak-MCW/Agrifinance-Data-Science-Internship-Project/README.md

 * The slides in this repository includes my part of the project, where I used data to develop predictive models to model credit risk in AFSC.

 ## Project Problem:
 * Agricultural finance (agri-finance) deals with unique challenges like weather dependency, seasonal income, and other agricultural factors, which traditional finance models struggle to address.
+* This project demonstrates an end-to-end data-driven credit risk modeling process using Python, SAS, SQL, and Power BI.
-* This project aimed to model and reduce AFSc's exposed credit risk by developing predictive machine learning models exclusively tailored for the agri-finance sector.
+* It aimed to model and reduce exposed credit risk for an agri-finance corporation by developing tailored predictive machine learning models, but this concept can also be applied to other companies from other industries as well!

 ## Project Objectives:
 1. Identify key factors of causing loan defaults